Melmar's Prominent Families

 -

-Nicholas Biddle’s nephew Jamie Biddle’s (1929) wife’s great-great grandfather Éleuthère Irénée du Pont de Nemours founded Du Pont
+Nicholas Biddle’s 2nd cousin James Biddle’s (1929-2005) wife’s great grandfather x3 Éleuthère Irénée du Pont de Nemours founded Du Pont

 -